Sisak: Early modern

 The 16th-century triangular fortress of the Old Town, well-preserved and turned into the Native Museum, is the main destination of every tourist.
 The fortress is famous for the victory of the joint forces of Croats, Austrians and Carniolans (Slovenes) over the Ottomans in 1593, known as the Battle of Sisak.
 It was one of the early significant defeats of the up-to-then invincible Ottoman army on European territory.
 The Croatian Ban Thomas Erdődy who led the defense in this battle became famous throughout Europe.
 However this victory didn't prevent Sisak from Ottoman conquest on 24 August 1593.
 During their brief rule, it was called Siska.
 Its fortress was manned, a sanjak beg was appointed and a mosque was built in the fortress.
 On 11 August 1594, Ottoman forces fled and set the fortress on fire after a powerful Habsburg-Croat army approached.

 The Baroque palace of Mali Kaptol, the classicist Veliki Kaptol, the brick Stari most ("Old Bridge") over the Kupa, and the ethnological park are the most frequently visited landmarks.

-Modern
+Habsburg Monarchy

+Until the late 19th century Sisak was divided by the Kupa.
+On the left bank lay Civil or Old Sisak (Civilni or Stari Sisak; Civil- or Alt-Sisek; cf. Civil Croatia) which belonged to the Zagreb County of the Kingdom of Croatia.
+On the right bank lay Military or New Sisak (Vojni or Novi Sisak; Militär- or Neu-Sisek), which formed part of the Banaler Grenzland of the Croatian Military Frontier.

-In the late 19th and early 20th century, Sisak was a district capital in the Zagreb County of the Kingdom of Croatia-Slavonia.
+After the administrative reorganisation of the late 19th century which followed the Austro-Hungarian compromise, the establishment of the Kingdom of Croatia-Slavonia and the dissolution of the Military Frontier, the now-united Sisak was a district capital within the reconstituted Zagreb County.